 Red Hat sponsors OptaPlanner development by employing the core team.
 For enterprise support and consulting, take a look at these services.

 1.4.5.
-Relationship with Drools and jBPM
+Relationship with KIE

 OptaPlanner is part of the KIE group of projects.
-It releases regularly (often once or twice per month) together with the Drools rule engine and the jBPM workflow engine.
+It releases regularly (typically every 3 weeks) together.